Channels

 name = "hyperspace-labs"

-description = "Available ip from hyperspace labs"
+description = "Available projects from hyperspace labs"

-# Directory where ip contents are placed
+# Directory where project contents are placed

 root = "./index"